PlzDntKilMeh/eos-utility-reversed/README.md

 Usage:
   - Download the release
   - On your camera go to Wireless communication settings -> wi-fi function
   - Click on the "INFO.
-View info" button and put the camera's mac address inside of macaddres.txt After that Press the menu button to go back then go to Remote control (EOS Utility) -> Select a network.
+View info" button and put the camera's mac address inside of macaddress.txt After that Press the menu button to go back then go to Remote control (EOS Utility) -> Select a network.
 Then setup your network and start pairing

   - Run the SetupUpnp.exe, This stays running the whole time you want to have a connection with your camera.